-Some people report that they need to keep their finger toughing the digital crown for a long time before the app starts to run an ECG.
+Some people report that they need to keep their finger touching the digital crown for a long time before the app starts to run an ECG.

 Plus, try to keep still during that reading.

-If you see the error Poor Recording, it’s generally do to two things:
+If you see the error Poor Recording, it’s generally due to two things: